The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Counter argument: The soundtrack uses 80s synthesizers, it is so dumb!^&!&^!

-Response: Are synthesizers any less dumb than say current movies using an organ, an instrument almost 2,000 years old?
+Response: Are synthesizers any less dumb than current movies using an organ, an instrument almost 2,000 years old?
 Of course not!
 Using antiquated instruments is actually wonderful for horror movies.
-Think how effective certain movies are at using pre 1950s music at creating suspense?
-Synthesizers are the same way if you lose yourself in it.
+Think about how effective certain movies use pre-1950s music to create suspense.
+Synthesizers are the same way if you lose yourself in them.

 Contention #2: Yes, if you actually watch Halloween III, it is scary

-This is where you have to tread carefully, because when horror movie fans think scary, they usually think jump scares or movies like Scream which have terrific set pieces where the killer is actively pursuing a victim.
-There are only a couple scenes like that in this movie involving the robot goons.
+This is where you have to tread carefully, because when horror movie fans think scary, they usually think jump scares or movies like Scream with terrific set pieces where the killer is actively pursuing a victim.
+There are only a couple of scenes like that in this movie involving the robot goons.

-Your argument is going to center on the atmospheric dread of this movie, the environment, the fear you feel when you immerse yourself into the setting, and let your imagination do the rest.
+Your argument will center on the atmospheric dread of this movie, the environment, and the fear you feel when you immerse yourself in the setting.
+Let your imagination do the rest.

 Here are the talking points you focus on:

-2) Any horror movie that focuses on a creepy, semi-abandoned rural factory town is fundamentally scary, and this movie plays this card very effectively.
-The townspeople are quiet, there’s a fundamental mystery surrounding this town, and why it has a curfew when there’s no danger immediately lurking.
+2) Any horror movie that focuses on a creepy, semi-abandoned rural factory town is fundamentally scary, and this movie effectively plays this card.
+The townspeople are quiet; there’s a fundamental mystery surrounding this town, and why it has a curfew when there’s no danger immediately lurking.
 Best yet, our heroes, Dr. Challis and Ellie, are painstakingly alone in their quest to solve the mystery box of this movie.
-The only friendlies of they see in this town are killed in short order.
-The town itself is silent and scared, with the only noise you hear at times the loudspeakers announcing the curfew.
+The only friendlies they see in this town are killed in short order.
+The town itself is silent and scared; the only noise you hear is the loudspeakers announcing the curfew.
 As is revealed later in the movie, there’s no way out in this movie either, so the walls are slowly closing in on Dr. Challis and Ellie.

 a.
 As you explain this in your own way, close with something like “Look, if this isn’t scary to you, then you aren’t REAL horror fans” with a condescension and arrogance attached that will draw out either outrage or laughs.
 Either way, you win.

-3) The scenes involving the museum of automated old fashioned toys is *chef’s kiss*, especially when Dr. Challis is looking around in the dark when it is completely empty, leading up to him finding the robot knitting by itself.
-Bring up the fact that many horror movies has used the trope of creepy toys seen in the dark, whether they go off or remain silent.
-Ask your friends where do you think they drew this inspiration from?? (again, you don’t have to believe your arguments 100% to make them sound like you believe them 100%.
+3) The scenes involving the museum of automated old-fashioned toys are *chef’s kiss*, especially when Dr. Challis is looking around in the dark when it is empty, leading up to him finding the robot knitting by itself.
+Bring up the fact that many horror movies have used the trope of creepy toys seen in the dark, whether they go off or remain silent.
+Ask your friends where they think they drew this inspiration from??
+(Again, you don’t have to believe your arguments 100% to make them sound like you believe them 100%.
 That’s the defining characteristic of a contrarian!)

 a.
 Side note: Dr. Challis investigating the factory at night is one of my favorite horror movie scenes of all time.